sbtourist/nimrod/README.md

 ## Alerts

 String values representing a generic message at a given time.
-It also provides the following statistical information:

-* Average and variance of time intervals between alert updates.

 Here's a log line representing an alert value:

     [nimrod][123456789][alert][top_player][sergio]

+The Nimrod metrics server also computes and provides the following statistical information:

+* Average and variance of the elapsed time.

 ## Gauges